gabrielemariotti/cardslib/doc/CARDLIST.md

 ```
 It is very important, if you override the `onCreateActionMode()` method, to call the `super.onCreateActionMode()`.

-Then you have implement this `onLongClickListener` in your cards:
+Then you have to implement this `onLongClickListener` in your cards:

 ``` java
        card.setOnLongClickListener(new Card.OnLongCardClickListener() {